lRomul/ball-action-spotting/README.md

 * Focal Loss with alpha 0.4, gamma 1.2
 * Model EMA with decay 0.999
 * Initial weights for 2D encoder ImageNet pretrained
-* Model hyperparameters listed in model part above
+* Model hyperparameters listed in the model part above

 Worth writing about sampling techniques during training, which significantly impacts its results.
 For basic training, was used simple but well work sampling algorithm.
 For each training sample, randomly take video index by a uniform distribution.
 Then randomly choose a frame index by the following distribution.
-Large values are placed in a window of 9 frames around event label.
+Large values are placed around event labels in a window of 9 frames.
 Values are calculated so that the sum of probabilities around actions equals the sum around non-action frames.
-I tried different ratios, but equal chance to show empty and event frame worked best.
+I tried different ratios, but an equal chance to show empty and event frame worked best.
-I will introduce a more advanced sampling scheme in the part about transfer learning.
+I will introduce a more advanced sampling scheme in part about transfer learning.

+The models from this training have 79.06 mAP@1 on CV (cross-validation) and 84.26 mAP@1 on the test set (the metric on test split was calculated by the out-of-fold predictions for two folds which include test games).
+I didn't evaluate these models for the challenge set.

 #### Training on Action Spotting Challenge dataset

 #### Transfer learning

-#### Fine-tuning with long sequence
+#### Fine-tuning with long sequences

-### Data loading

 ### Prediction and postprocessing

 ### Training and prediction accelerations

+### Progress

 You can see detailed progress of the solution development during the challenge in [spreadsheets](https://docs.google.com/spreadsheets/d/1mGnTdrVnhoQ8PJKNN539ZzhZxSowc4GpN9NdyDJlqYo/edit?usp=sharing).